Substack

 Yes.
 Overall, we know of 2 academic websites in the United States that use Substack.

-How does Substack stack up against the competition?
+How does Substack compare to the competition?

-Substack is a moderately popular social media platform, ranking ahead of 58 other social media platforms we track.
+Substack is a moderately popular social media platform, ranking ahead of 57 other social media platforms we track.

 What are the alternatives to Substack?

-Alternatives and possible competitors to Substack may include Beehiiv, Patreon, and Brevo.
+Alternatives and possible competitors to Substack may include Patreon, Beehiiv, and Brevo.

 πŸ‘‰ See Also